Oakland Pedestrian Accident Lawyers

 If the victim is a minor, the statute of limitations will not begin until they reach the legal age.
 As soon as they turn 18, the two years will begin running.
 Moreover, if one of the at-fault parties is a government entity, victims only have six months to pursue them legally.

-Working with the best pedestrian accident attorneys Oakland has to offer will help you avoid missing these deadlines.
-If you need help understanding something pertaining to these statutes of limitations, you can also ask us.
+Working with the skilled pedestrian accident attorneys in Oakland can help you understand which deadlines may apply to your case.
+If you have concerns about your case or the statute of limitations, you can also ask us.
 We answer questions and concerns victims have.

 FAQs About Pedestrian Accidents

-Your accident will be considered a hit-and-run case if the driver flees the scene without providing any information or help.
+Your accident may be considered a hit-and-run case if the driver flees the scene without providing any information or help.
 In these cases, try to gather as much information as you can that can help identify the driver.
 Try to memorize or jot down the car’s plate number.
 Even a partial plate number can significantly help.

 After the chaos, consult a hit-and-run accident attorney.
 They will provide you with legal representation and guide you on what to do next.

-- Medical reports as proof of the injuries you acquired from the accident
+- Medical reports as proof of the injuries you acquired from the accident.

-- Well-written personal statement detailing the accident from your perspective
+- Well-written personal statement detailing the accident from your perspective.

-- A copy of a signed police report
+- A copy of a signed police report.

-- Copies of your insurance information
+- Copies of your insurance information.

-- Any identification that proves your identity
+- Any identification that proves your identity.

-- A list of questions you have for the lawyer
+- A list of questions you have for the lawyer.

 The lawyer will tell you if a second meeting is needed and if you need to bring more documents.
 You can also learn more about our onboarding process here.